D0rDa4aN919/PY_Telegram_keylogger/README.md

 <h1 align="center">PY_Telegram_keylogger</h1>
-The Telegram Keylogger Bot is a Python POC script that leverages the Telegram Bot API to establish a covert communication channel with remote agents (Telegram bots acting as agents).
+The Telegram Keylogger Bot is a cross-platform Python POC script that leverages the Telegram Bot API to establish a covert communication channel with remote agents (Telegram bots acting as agents).
 This tool allows you to upload the keylogger logs throw the WAN without using any other configuration and using a reliable platform and legitmate API calls.

 <h4>Demonstration Diagram:</h4>